-The College Risk Behaviors Study (CRBS) was administered during the 2014 spring semester to a random sample of full-time, undergraduate, University of Delaware students.
+The College Risk Behaviors Study (CRBS) was administered during the 2016 spring semester to a random sample of full-time, undergraduate, University of Delaware students.
 Each was asked via email to follow an enclosed link and complete the online survey.
 These students were offered \$5 in flex credit as compensation for their time.
-By the end of the semester, 1,121 students chose to participate, corresponding to a 37% response rate, a rate equivalent to similar online surveys.
-Given the chance to specifically opt out of the survey, only 1% of students chose to do so.
+By the end of the semester, 1,172 students chose to participate, corresponding to a 39% response rate, a rate equivalent to or better than similar online surveys.
+Given the chance to specifically opt out of the survey, fewer than 1% of students chose to do so.

 The sample is similar to the overall student body in distribution of gender and race/ethnicity, with slightly higher percentages of females and white students in the sample than in the total UD student population.
-It also includes a somewhat greater percentage of students living on-campus than does the population.
-Due to the large difference in gender, the data were weighted to adjust the sample gender ratio to match that of the population's.
+Due to the large difference in gender, the data were weighted to adjust the sample gender ratio to match that of the population.

 This report will address several issues relating to substance consumption using data from these participants.
-First, consumption prevelance rates will be presented for varying levels of alcohol consumption, with gender and race/ethicity differences and similarities highlighted.
-Second, an indepth analysis of the potential consequences of alcohol use and abuse will illustrate the negative impact of these behaviors.
-Finally, data from past studies will be presented to indicate trends trends over the past 20 years at University of Delaware.
+First, consumption prevalence rates will be presented for varying levels of alcohol consumption, with gender and race/ethnicity differences and similarities highlighted.
+Second, an in-depth analysis of the potential consequences of alcohol use and abuse will illustrate the negative impact of these behaviors.
+Finally, data from past studies will be presented to indicate trends over the past 20 years at University of Delaware.

-survey.
-These students were offered

 Characteristics of the Sample

 Sample UD

 Gender

-Male 34% 42%
+Male 31% 42%

-Female 66% 58%
+Female 69% 58%

 Race

-White 77% 77%
+White 74% 75%

-Black 4% 5%
+Black 6% 5%

-Hispanic 7% 6%
+Hispanic 7% 7%

-Asian 9% 4%
+Asian 9% 5%

-Other 3% 8%
+Other 4% 8%

 Residence

-On-Campus 52% 44%
+On-Campus 51%

-Off-Campus 48% 56%
+Off-Campus 49%

 Class Year

-Freshmen 21% 21%
+Freshmen 25%

-Sophomore 24% 23%
+Sophomore 23%

-Junior 27% 30%
+Junior 24%

-Senior 27% 26%
+Senior 28%

 Age

-18 13%
+18 16%

 19 25%

-20 27%
+20 25%

-21 23%
+21 22%

 22 10%

-23 or Older 3%
+23 or older 3%